QubesOS/qubes-doc/managing-os/windows-appvms.md

 Qubes Windows Tools are open source and are distributed under a GPL license.

 NOTE: Currently only 64-bit versions of Windows 7 are supported by Qubes Windows Tools.
 Only emulated SVGA GPU is supported (although [there has been reports](https://groups.google.com/forum/#!topic/qubes-users/cmPRMOkxkdA) on working GPU pass-through).
+There is currently no audio support for Windows HVMs.

 Installing Windows OS in a Qubes VM
 -----------------------------------